 The depth of information furnished in a process flow diagram may vary from organization to organization.
 However, in general, the following information is added in a PFD.

-Material balance: Composition & quantity of material in process for each unit operation & each important pipeline.
+Composition & quantity of material in process for each unit operation & each important pipeline.
 For batch process indicate equipment capacity & pipeline flow per batch basis.
-For continuous process show flow rates in weight or volume units per hour.
+Continuous processes show flow rates in weight or volume units per hour.

-Equipment information: Represent all the unit operations involved in the process.
-Spare equipment, duplicate parallel lines, bypass lines don’t need to show unless necessary.
+Represent all the unit operations involved in the process.
+Spare equipment, duplicate parallel lines, and bypass lines don’t need to show unless necessary.
 Arrange all the unit operations properly so that maximum simplicity can be achieved.
-Indicate correct relative position so as to gravity flow, seal loop, and other requirements can be represented correctly.
-Represent proper name, tag number, the capacity of each equipment item involved in the unit operations.
-Important features of the equipment like agitator, trays, jacket coils to be indicated in PFD.
+Indicate the correct relative position so as to gravity flow, seal loop, and other requirements can be represented correctly.
+Represent the proper name, tag number, and capacity of each equipment item involved in the unit operations.
+Important features of the equipment like agitators, trays, and jacket coils are to be indicated in PFD.

-Piping information: Major process lines associated with the process to be shown with proper directions.
+Major process lines associated with the process are to be shown with proper directions.
 Other important piping items like sampling point, inline filter static mixture, etc as well as control valves to be shown in a process flow diagram.
-Show major service or utility line that is essentially required for the process.
+Show the major service or utility line that is essentially required for the process.

-Instrument Information: Show all the critical instruments which are involved in the control loop like mass flow meter, temperature transmitter, etc. Along with the proper control scheme the instruments participated in the control scheme to be shown in the process flow diagram.
+Show all the critical instruments which are involved in the control loop like the mass flow meter, temperature transmitter, etc. Along with the proper control scheme the instruments participated in the control scheme to be shown in the process flow diagram.